sgothel/gentech/README.md

 This document requires a rewrite due to poor English as well as a review based on our findings regarding [meiosis](https://jausoft.com/cgit/gentech.git/plain/doc/meiosis.pdf).

-However, the salvaged version from 1994 is working using C++17 on a GNU/Linux system.
+This version is working using C++17 on a GNU/Linux system.

 ## Supported Platforms
 C++17 and better.